CDPForge/.github/PROFILE/README.md

 Before submitting a pull request, please read our [Contributing Guidelines](CONTRIBUTING.md) and accept the terms in our [Contributor License Agreement (CLA)](CLA.md).

 ---
+## Discord channel

+Connect with the CDP Forge community on Discord!
+Join us to collaborate, ask questions, and stay updated on the latest development: [https://discord.gg/SXqxsz7ca4]

+---

 ## 📄 License